zaidajani/crud-db/readme.md

 You can update using the same command.

-use the same command and in the first parameter, suply the name of the key which you want to update, and in the second parameter, suply the value for the key.
+use the same command and in the first parameter, supply the name of the key which you want to update, and in the second parameter, supply the value for the key.

 example, if I have a `key-value` pair in the database as
 ```json